louisbirla/yosup/README.md

 ## Easy-cmd

 Easy-cmd is a simple implementation of Yosup that utilizes the simple stdin and out of the command line.
 For more information, check out [./easy_cmd/help.md](./easy_cmd/help.md)!

+To get started with this, clone this repository and run `cargo run`.
+In the future, there will be better ways, but for now it's just for developers.